Robert D. Maurer

-Robert D. Maurer (born July 20, 1924) is an American industrial physicist noted for his leadership in the invention of optical fiber.
+Robert D. Maurer (July 20, 1924 – September 9, 2025) was an American industrial physicist noted for his leadership in the invention of optical fiber.

 In 1979, Maurer was elected a member of the National Academy of Engineering for contributions to the technology of low-loss fibers for optical communication.

 Early life

 Maurer was born either in Arkadelphia, Arkansas, or by other accounts in Richmond Heights, Missouri.
 In 1943 he enlisted in the United States Army Reserve and began studies at the University of Arkansas.
 He was quickly called up for active service, and studied preengineering for about one year at the Huntsville, Texas, state college.
 In 1944 he shipped overseas with the 99th infantry division for combat in France and Belgium along the German border.
 He was wounded by a landmine, spending more than 20 months in the hospital before receiving a disability discharge with Purple Heart.

 Supported by the GI Bill, Maurer returned in 1946 to the University of Arkansas to study chemical engineering, but quickly switched to physics.
 He graduated with a B.S. in physics in 1948, then performed graduate work at Massachusetts Institute of Technology, where he measured second sound velocity in liquid helium.
 He took his orals in summer 1951, and graduated with a physics PhD in the winter class.